jmacthefatcat/cook-book/recipes/_treats/cinnamon-rolls.md

 - Cut to desired size, place in cooking vessel and let rise for 30 mins.
 - 350F oven for 20 - 30 mins.
 ---

-Scale this down cause it'll make, like, 32 cinnamon rolls. :D